China’s Influence in East Asia:

 Laos: Kunming-Vientiane Railway

 - The CCP’s railway line to Laos, a 414km (257 miles) link between the Yunnan’s provincial capital of Kunming and the Laotian capital Vientiane is a prime example of the CCP’s plan to rebuild infrastructure along the ancient Silk Road from the PRC to Africa and Europe.
+China’s Foreign Minister Wang Yi met with his Laos counterpart Saleumxay Kommasith in February 2021 in a virtual meeting to discuss progress on the China-Laos Economic Corridor.
+The railway is on schedule to be completed by December 2021.

 - CCP entities hold 70% equity in the project while Lao entities hold 30% of this $6 billion project.
 Laos’ financing commitments include $250 million from the annual Lao People’s Democratic Republic (PDR) budget and a $465 million concessional loan from China EXIM Bank.
 Analysts note that the Lao PDR government may also incur some $300 million in liabilities from resettlement claims from displaced Lao citizens.